zoisite-rb/zoisite-rb/guides/source/active_record_multiple_databases.md

 particular request you always want to send the request to a replica, even when you are in a POST request path.

-To do this Rails provides a `connected_to` method that will switch to the connection you need.
+To do this Zoisite provides a `connected_to` method that will switch to the connection you need.

 ```ruby